Do Informational Cascades Happen with Non-myopic Agents?: Informational Cascades

 \section{Informational Cascades}

+Our results from the previous section allow us to evaluate PBE of the game by solving equations with a quadratic number (in $N$) of variables.
+This methodology provides us with the necessary tools to investigate whether informational cascades occur in settings with large number of players. \begin{defn} An informational cascade is a sequence of turns in our game, starting from some $t_{0}\geq0$, such that $\gamma_{t}\neq\boldsymbol{I}$ for all $t\geq t_{0}$.
+We say that an informational cascade is bad if it leads to the wrong decision: users choose $\gamma = \boldsymbol{0}$ when $V=1$ or $\gamma = \boldsymbol{1}$ when $V=0$. \end{defn}

+While the sequence of events in a realization of the game is random, given a PBE, we can identify the histories of the game at which an informational cascade occurs.
+Using Theorem \ref{thm:Summary of the Summary}, we can characterize these histories using only $w$ and $y$.

+According to the definition above, an informational cascade can affect any number of players, from 1 to $N$.
+Obviously, informational cascades that affect more players are more significant.
+A natural question is then how much damage a bad informational cascade causes to the network.
+Our FPE \ref{alg:Fixed-Point WY} with its variables $(y,w)$ gives an easy way to tackle this question.
+If the cascade occurred at state $(y,w)$, then two things affect the damage done to the community: the probability that the cascade is bad, and the number of players that received the worst possible reward if the cascade is bad.
+Interestingly enough, both of these numbers are characterized by $w$.

+The players that participate in a bad cascade with $\gamma=\boldsymbol{0}$ receive 0 reward, which is the worst possible.
+The best reward is 1 up to the discounting in the first turn they get to act.
+The number of players that made the right decision and bought the product before the cascade is bounded from above by $w$.

+The players that participate in a bad cascade with $\gamma=\boldsymbol{1}$ receive a reward of -1 up to the discounting in the first turn they get to act.
+This is the worst reward possible, while the best reward is 0.
+The number of players that initially made the right decision not to buy the product is bounded from above by $w$.
+Indeed, any such player must have played $\gamma=\boldsymbol{I}$ since otherwise, she would have started a $\gamma=\boldsymbol{0}$ cascade instead.

+We conclude that in any bad cascade, at least $N-w$ players receive the worst reward possible.
+Hence, both the probability for a bad cascade and the damage it causes decrease with $w$.
+Using $w$, one can bound the system performance using a metric of choice (e.g., social welfare, or some notion of fairness).
+In the next section, we numerically evaluate the probability for a bad cascade as a function of $w$.

-For any given game with homogeneous players, our results from the previous section allow us to evaluate sPBE of the game by solving equations with a quadratic number (in $N$) of variables.
-This methodology provides us with the necessary tools to investigate whether informational cascades occur in settings with large number of players.
-A direct consequence of our model, which induces players to be forward-looking instead of acting myopically, is that it results in a multitude of equilibrium behaviours for the players.
-This rich spectrum of behaviours includes the myopic strategies that have been reported in the literature and that lead to informational cascades, but also--and more importantly--includes strategies that are more cooperative and induce players to reveal their information with the potential of alleviating or even eliminating informational cascades.
+A direct consequence of our model, which induces players to be forward-looking instead of acting myopically, is a multitude of equilibrium behaviours for the players.
+This rich spectrum of behaviours includes the myopic strategies that have been reported in the literature and that lead to informational cascades, but also--and more importantly--includes more cooperative strategies that induce players to reveal their information with the potential of alleviating or even eliminating informational cascades.
 The next two subsections explore these two extremes by proving conclusively the above claims.